espnet/espnet/egs2/ml_superb2/asr1/README.md

 The baseline uses frozen SSL features from [MMS 1B](https://www.jmlr.org/papers/v25/23-1318.html), which are input into a 2-layer Transformer trained using CTC loss.
 It takes roughly 2 days to train on a single H100 GPU.

 The challenge will use a custom scoring script, which considers worst language performance and CER standard deviation in addition to the typical multilingual ASR metrics of language identification accuracy and ASR CER.
-The exact implementation can be found in `local/score.py`.
+The exact implementation can be found in `local/score.py`, which also creates a `challenge_results.md` under your experimental directory with scores that correspond to the challenge system.

 ## RESULTS